mobiledeeplinking/mobiledeeplinking-android/README.md

 # MobileDeepLinking-Android [![Build Status](https://travis-ci.org/mobiledeeplinking/mobiledeeplinking-android.png?branch=master)](https://travis-ci.org/mobiledeeplinking/mobiledeeplinking-android)

 This project is the Android component of the MobileDeepLinking specification, the industry standard for mobile application deeplinking.
-This spec and accompanying libraries simplify and reduce implementation of deep links as well as provide flexible and powerful features for routing to custom behavior.
+This spec and accompanying libraries simplify and reduce implementation time of deep links as well as provide flexible and powerful features for routing to custom behavior.

 ## Features